MatthewBurfitt/Path-homology-with-field-coefficients/README.md

 #### &#x1F539; PathHomology.display_homology(homology)

+Given a homology directory, returned by the 'path_homology' function of the 'PathHomology.Digraph' class, displays in an easily readable format the homology groups in each dimension in their associated coefficients.

 |  | Variable | Description |
 | ------------ | ------------- | ------------- |
 | **Parameters:** | **homology** | A directory, containing information about the homology groups of a digraph returned by the 'path_homology' function of the 'PathHomology.Digraph' class. |